aboutcode-org/container-inspector/README.rst

 -------------
  - Fetching Image from remote registry is available in ScanCode.io
  - Extracting VM Image filesystems as archives is available in ExtractCode
+ - Scanning for application and system packages is available in ScanCode Toolkit